prashantrr143/spring-boot-fargate-example-git/README.md

-# Spring Boot Gitlab Runner Example
+# Spring Boot Example

 ## Intent
-To create a sample spring boot application which can leverage the CI/CD platform provided by Gitlab
+To create a sample spring boot application which can leverage the CI/CD platform provided by Jenkins

+### Deployment
+Trying to deploy this application in AWS Fargate  using jenkins